RapidsAtHKUST/UNIPAR/README.md

 ## Pre-requisites:

-CUDA 3.5+
+CUDA 5 or later, with GPU compute capability 3.0 or higher

-GCC 4.9+
+GCC 4.9 or later

 MPI library

-*tbb library* used for parallel sort and scan on CPU
+*tbb library* used for parallel sort and scan on CPUs

 ## Build UNIPAR:
 git clone git@github.com:ShuangQiuac/UNIPAR.git